KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-CountEvents by MMRIZE](https://github.com/MMRIZE/MMM-CountEvents)

+0. This module is outdated: Abandoned.
+Repo has been archived at 2020-06-10.
 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
 3. The branch name is 'master'.
 Consider renaming it to 'main'.